neodaoist/guilds/README.md

 The Guilds of Sibiu is a test of the 💡 smart score idea — think of it as **Contemporary chamber music** meets **Emerging web3 technology** meets (soon) **Pen-and-ink illustrations**.

-🌠 Read on to learn more, or jump straight into the [Guilds metaverse](https://hubs.mozilla.com/jo8FKzd/guilds) to mint your Guilds Music NFT!
+🌠 Read on to learn more, or jump straight into the [Guilds metaverse](https://hubs.mozilla.com/jo8FKzd/guilds) to mint your own Guilds Music NFT!

 ## 🛠 What technologies are used?
 _All components except for the music were created and coded between 14 Jan 2022 and 16 Jan 2022_